-So, we’ve apparently broken the unbreakable: the speed of light.
+So, we’ve apparently broken the unbreakable: The speed of light.

-Last month, researchers in Geneva, Switzerland, working in conjunction with CERN, shot some neutrinos 730 km (454 miles) all the way to Gran Sasso, Italy.
+Last month, researchers in Geneva, Switzerland, working in conjunction with CERN, fired some neutrinos 730 km (454 miles) all the way to Gran Sasso, Italy.
 Those neutrinos arrived at their destination a shocking 60 nanoseconds before they were expected to.

 60 nanoseconds sooner than light would have.